Manager, Academic & Administrative Affairs; Manager of Academic Programs, Neurosurgery

 The Yale Neurosurgery Residency Program is a 7-year program and currently accepts 2 residents per year.
 Residents receive broad and comprehensive training in all neurosurgical domains, achieving confidence in the ability to independently diagnose and treat patients with all types of neurosurgical conditions.

-- We have doubled our clinical faculty to 20 full-time neurosurgeons, who now have a presence beyond New Haven, providing coverage at 10 hospitals throughout the state of Connecticut and Rhode Island.
-Residents primarily rotate at New Haven-based hospitals (see below), but undeniably benefit from the transfer of more complex cases to New Haven.
+We have doubled our clinical faculty to 20 full-time neurosurgeons, who now have a presence beyond New Haven, providing coverage at 10 hospitals throughout the state of Connecticut and Rhode Island.
+Residents primarily rotate at New Haven-based hospitals (see below), but benefit from the transfer of more complex cases from other health system hospitals to New Haven.

-- Our case volume has more than doubled and consists of a wide range of surgical cases.
-Community neurosurgeons throughout New England often refer cases of particular complexity, such as spinal deformity, complex brain tumors and neurovascular cases, as well as those cases that would benefit from our subspecialty expertise and infrastructure, including our hybrid OR with intra-operative angiographyand MRI capabilities.
+Our case volume has more than doubled and consists of a wide range of surgical cases.
+Community neurosurgeons throughout New England often refer cases of particular complexity, such as spinal deformity, complex brain tumors and neurovascular cases, and cases that benefit from our subspecialty expertise and infrastructure, including our hybrid OR with intra-operative angiography and MRI capabilities.

 - We have substantially increased mid-level provider support in both the inpatient and outpatient settings, allowing residents to focus on learning in the operating room as a top priority.